Budibase/website/content/blog/updates/2023/pricing-v3.md

 - Your plan is now named “Free Plan”

-- You can add up to a combined total of 5 users/creators on Cloud.
-If you self-host you can add up to a combined total of 20 users/creators (for example, 15 app users + 4 app creators + 1 account admin = 20 users).
+- You can add up to a combined total of 5 users (admins, app creators, app users) on Cloud.
+If you self-host you can add up to a combined total of 20 users (admins, app creators, app users).